 Lawyers who have expertise creating power of attorney will make sure that the individual you are giving decision-making authority fits your goals and desires.
 When you give someone the power to make legal decisions for you, you will want an experienced attorney who will create a document that makes you feel secure and that will stand up in court in case it is challenged.

-Avvo has over 1,050 in-depth profiles on attorneys specializing in Power Of Attorney matters.
+Avvo has over 1,371 in-depth profiles on attorneys who handle Power Of Attorney matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.